scraggo/comparing-javascript-test-runners/comparing-javascript-test-runners.md

 - Babel transpilation of ESNext code
   - Use of alias module import statements (removing the need for `../../`)

-## Comparing the Frameworks
+## Comparing the Test Runners

-Now, onto comparing the frameworks themselves.
-Here's an overview of each framework:
+Now, onto comparing the test runners themselves.
+Here's an overview of each one:

 ### AVA